nova-model/nova-tutorial/episodes/02-Copy-Template.md

 This script will:
 1. Clone the Galaxy tools repository
-2. Copy your tool XML file to the correct location (`tools/neutrons/tutorials/<username>-nova-tutorial.xml` for tutorial projects)
+2. Copy your tool XML file to the correct location (now configured as `tools/neutrons/tutorials/YOUR_USERNAME-nova-tutorial.xml`)
 3. Commit the changes
 4. Push to the `prototype` branch of the galaxy-tools repository

 Once your XML file is pushed to the prototype branch, an automated CI job will deploy your tool to the calvera-test instance.
 You can then access your tool through the NDIP web interface at https://calvera-test.ornl.gov.

 ::::::::::::::::::::::::::::::::::::::::: callout
-The tool XML is automatically pushed to the correct location.
-For tutorial projects, it goes to `tools/neutrons/tutorials/<username>-project-name.xml`, and for regular projects, it goes to `tools/neutrons/project-name.xml`.
+The tool XML utility has been enhanced to check for the existence of your Docker image before proceeding with the push.
+This helps prevent deployment errors by ensuring your container has been built first.
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ### Understanding Your Tool's Integration